Camping in Sydney – 10 Campsites Near the City

 Camping in Sydney is pretty limited.
 While there are many campsites outside the city and suburbs, campsites close to the town are few and far between.
 There are a couple of campgrounds in the Sydney suburbs but no camping in the CBD.
-This list of campsites within 2 hour’s drive of Sydney will have you feeling worlds away without spending too long behind the wheel.
+This list of campsites are all within 2 hour’s drive of Sydney and they will have you feeling worlds away without spending too long behind the wheel.

 Last updated: 31/10/2023

 I often get asked questions by backpackers and budget travellers about camping availability in Sydney.

 - Is it is easy to get a campsite close to the city?